wp-plugins/multisite-robotstxt-manager/readme.txt

 ### Robots.txt Files within Directories and Non-Mapped Domains

 * Search Engine Spiders only read robots.txt files found within the root directory of a Website.
 Spiders do not read robots.txt files within directories, such as: domain.com/PATH-or-FOLDER/robots.txt is NOT a valid location.
 Because of this, the sitemap urls are not rendered on robots.txt files that are being displayed within a directory.
-* From Google: "The robots.txt file must be in the top-level directory of the host.....Crawlers will not check for robots.txt files in sub-directories."
+* From Google: "The robots.txt file must be in the top-level directory of the host.....Crawlers will not check for robots.txt files in sub-directories." [ source ]

 * ~ For Testing Purposes: Non-mapped Network Websites will have a robots.txt file rendered for the Website.
 This is NOT the robots.txt file to submit to Google.
 Only submit robots.txt files found on a domains root, such as: domain.com/robots.txt